 6. In the medication preparation area, prepare the intramuscular injection according to the MAR, nurse drug guide, best practices and institutional policies/procedures by removing the medication from the box and removing the vial top.

-6.1 As with other vial preparations, scrub the medication vial with an alcohol prep pad for 20 seconds with friction and intent while watching a wall clock or watch.
+6.1 Scrub the medication vial with an alcohol prep pad for 20 seconds with friction and intent while watching a wall clock or watch.

 6.2 Using aseptic techniques attach the blunt tip needle to the syringe, remove the cap, and withdraw the appropriate amount of medication for injection.
-Assess the viscosity of the liquid while withdrawing the medication from the vile.
+Notethe viscosity of the liquid while withdrawing the medication from the vile.
 This will help to determine the size of needle needed for muscular injection.

-6.2.1 As with any medication withdrawal from a vial, the medication should be held at eye-level and the needle tip below the level of medication to ensure the correct amount of liquid is withdrawn and air bubbles are avoided.
+6.2.1 Hold the vial at eye-level and the needle tip below the level of medication to ensure the correct amount of liquid is withdrawn and air bubbles are avoided.

-6.3 If at any time during medication withdrawal the needle hub, needle cap, or syringe connection point is contaminated from contact with hands or countertop, be sure and obtain new supplies and restart the medication preparation procedure.
+6.3 If at any time during medication withdrawal the needle hub, needle cap, or syringe connection point is contaminated from contact with hands or countertop, obtain new supplies and restart the medication preparation procedure.

-6.4 Engage the blunt tip needle safety device or replace the cap using the scoop method to avoid accidental needle sticks and then discard the blunt tipped needle in an approved sharps container.
-Be sure and maintain sterility of the syringe containing the medication.
+6.4 Engage the blunt tip needle safety device or replace the cap using the scoop method ( placing the needle cup on the flat surface and sliding the needle into it)to avoid accidental needle sticks.
+Then discard the blunt tipped needle in an approved sharps container.
+Maintainsterility of the syringe containing the medication.

 6.5 Attach the appropriate sized needle for muscular injection to the syringe using aseptic technique.
 The gauge of the needle should be between 18 and 25, and length between 5/8 - 1½ inch.
 Needle selection is dependent upon the age of the patient, administration site, volume of fluid, amount of muscle and adipose tissue, and viscosity of the solution.